 The Committee receives, from time to time, direct feedback from the independent control functions on remuneration programs.
-For performance year 2019, in addition to reviewing the individual incentive remuneration awards for executive officers and other senior executives who report directly to the CEO, the Committee also reviewed the outcomes of the Company's robust control function feedback process, conduct reviews and individual incentive remuneration awards for certain highly compensated employees and material risk takers.
+For performance year 2023, in addition to reviewing the individual incentive remuneration awards for executive officers and other senior executives who report directly to the CEO, the Committee also reviewed the outcomes of the Company's robust control function feedback process, conduct reviews and individual incentive remuneration awards for certain highly compensated employees and material risk takers.
 As part of its governance routine, the Committee met with the heads of the Company's independent control functions (including the Chief Risk Officer ("CRO")) and business lines to discuss their feedback on the payfor-performance process, including their experience managing risk and conduct matters.
-In addition, the Company's CRO also certifies all incentive plans across the Company as part of the MCC's governance process.
+In addition, the Company's CRO also certified all incentive plans across the Company as part of the MCC's governance process.

-As a result of these processes and reviews, and in combination with the risk management and clawback features of the Company's remuneration programs, Bank of America believes that its remuneration policies and practices appropriately balance risk and reward in a way that does not encourage excessive or imprudent risk-taking or create risks that are reasonably likely to have a material adverse effect on the Company.
+As a result of these processes and reviews, and in combination with the risk management and clawback features of the Company's remuneration programs, Bank of America believes that its remuneration policies and practices appropriately balance risks and rewards in a manner that does not encourage excessive risk taking or create risks that are reasonably likely to have a material adverse effect on the Company.
 Moreover, oversight by the Committee, MCC, independent control functions, and line of business management help the Company maintain a remuneration program that is intended to mitigate the potential for conflicts of interest.

-As authorized under its charter, the Committee has engaged Farient Advisors, LLC as its independent remuneration consultant.
-The independent remuneration consultant meets regularly with the Committee outside the presence of management and alone with the Committee Chair, and also reviews management's incentive plan certifications with the Committee.
+As authorized under its charter, the Committee engaged Farient Advisors, LLC as its independent remuneration consultant through March 2024, and began engaging Semler Brossy as of April 2024.
+The independent remuneration consultant meets regularly with the Committee outside of the presence of management and alone with the Committee Chair, and also reviews management's incentive plan certifications with the Committee.

-During performance year 2019, the Committee held seven (7) meetings.
+During performance year 2023, the Committee held ten (10) meetings.
 Additional information regarding the Committee is included in the annual Proxy Statement available on Bank of America's Investor Relations website: http://investor.bankofamerica.com.